@ £ £ £ i P 3

 Model

-As an apprentice, you will have a workplace mentor who you will meet with regularly and who will support you in the workplace.
-Apprentices and workplace mentors are to attend a progress reviews with the college tutor every 8 weeks.
+Apprentices should be given a workplace mentor whom they will meet with regularly for support in the workplace.
+Apprentices and workplace mentors are to attend progress reviews with the college tutor every 8-10 weeks.

 Entry